Ahsan-Ra2a/Past-Paper-Website/README.md

 ```
 git clone https://github.com/Ahsan-Ra2a/Past-Paper-Website.git
 ```
-After download you can run the file for main interface which is "Fastpaper" it contains front home desgin of the website
+After download you can run the file for main interface which is "Fastpaper.html" it contains front home desgin of the website